evgnovoselov/problem-solution/README.md

 # About project

-Gradle skeleton for codeforces solution with test.
+Gradle skeleton for codeforces or leetcode problem solution with test.